-A violent blow or jolt to the body or head can cause a traumatic brain injury.
-Moreover, it can also happen if an object penetrates brain tissue.
-A minor traumatic brain injury cause temporary affects to the brain while a serious traumatic brain injury can cause physical damage, bleeding, bruising, and torn tissues.
-A severe injury can cause death or long-term complications.
+A violent blow or jolt to the body or head can cause a Traumatic Brain Injury (TBI).
+It can also happen if an object penetrates brain tissue.
+A minor traumatic brain injury causes temporary effects to the brain, while a severe traumatic brain injury can cause physical damage, bleeding, bruising, and torn tissues.
+Additionally, a severe brain injury can cause death or long-term complications.
 Treatment options are available for traumatic brain injury in Dubai.
-Here is how the best neuro-rehabilitation clinic Dubai work.
-Please continue reading to learn more about it.
+Continue reading to learn more about how the best neuro-rehabilitation clinic works for treating TBIs.

 Different psychological and physical symptoms can occur as a result of traumatic brain injury.
-Some signs appear after some time; while, some signs appear right after the incident.
+Some signs appear after some time; while, others appear right after the incident.

 The following symptoms can appear after a mild traumatic brain injury:

 |Headache||Sensory problems||Anxiety or depression|